Standardized education is not the bogeyman it is often made out to be.

 You are probably familiar with your needs for air, water, food, and shelter.

-Those four needs are physiological and if you don’t get them satisfied then you die.
+Those four needs are physiological because if you don’t get them satisfied then you die.

 One psychological need is familiar: the need for sleep.